1MansiS/jClassViewer/ReadMe.md

 # jClassViewer

-jClassViewer is a command line utility which examines all specified classes and their members from binary archive files.
-All these details are extracted in a text and json file format.
+jClassViewer is a command line utility which examines all classes and their members for specified namespace.
+It extracts these information from a local or a remote jar file.
+All these details can be stored in a text, json or xml formats for easier parsing.

 To get started using the command-line utility, use: